helium/HIP/0000-designate-mobile-network-onboarding-fees-and-device-definition.md

 - Voting Requirements: veMOBILE

 ## Summary
 This proposal designates the Onboarding Fees for the onboarding of MOBILE subDAO devices.
 Also provides a definition of a Device within the MOBILE subDAO for the purposes of calculating the $A$ factor of the DAO Utility Score.
-An Onboarding Fee of $40 will set immedaitely upon passing; and, then once the necessary coding is complete, an Onboarding Fee of $10 will be set for Indoor Radio devices and $20 for Outdoor Radio devices.
+An Onboarding Fee of $40 will set immediately upon passing and apply to HIP51-inherited Defined Devices; and, then once the necessary coding is complete, an Onboarding Fee of $10 will be set for Indoor Devices and $20 for Outdoor Devices.
 Indoor Devices and Outdoor Devices are defined in the detailed explanation section.

 ## Motivation
 As implemented in HIP51, a DAO Utility Score is used to determine the daily emissions of HNT to each SubDAO treasury.
 The equation for this calculation is noted below: